jbmakib/riders-paradise-server/README.md

 -   Used mongoDb as noSQL database for storing data
 -   Used node and express as server for send request from client side to database using server
--   You can add a new product
+-   Users can order products and manage them.
+They can write reviews to the site and send messages to admins.
--   You can see only your order and can manage it
+-   Admin can add and manage products.
+He is also able to see and manage users' orders and messages.
--   You can manage all of the order of the site as a admin.
-You can approve or decline any order
--   Get all orders API
--   Delete API
--   Update API
--   Post API
 -   Complete CRUD operation

 ## How to run?